Skip to main content

 Lifting weights or performing bodyweight resistance exercises is arguably the most effective intervention for improving insulin sensitivity.
 Here is how it works ∞ during resistance training, your muscle cells can take up glucose from the bloodstream without needing insulin.
 This provides an alternative pathway for glucose disposal, reducing the burden on the pancreas.

 Furthermore, increasing muscle mass through consistent training provides more storage capacity for glucose, acting as a metabolic sink that helps buffer blood sugar fluctuations.
-Two to four sessions of full-body per week can create a profound and lasting improvement in insulin signaling.
+Two to four sessions of full-body resistance training per week can create a profound and lasting improvement in insulin signaling.

 The Role of Cardiovascular Exercise